Maleckidd/Maleckidd.github.io/_posts/2022-07-26-cypress-waits.markdown

 **`cy.get(all)`** <br>
-The first example of waiting without using cy.wait is simple cy.get.
-If you need to wait utill the element exists or not, is visible or covered, etc...
+The first example of waiting without using "cy.wait" is with "cy.get".
+If you need to wait until the element exists, is visible or uncovered, etc...

 <div style="background-color:lightgrey;">
 {% highlight javascript %}